 A provider is an interface or set of components that provides data to a consumer.
-As the term is used with Oracle Provider for OLE DB, a data provider is a set of COM components that transfer data from a data source to consumer, by place the data in a tabular format when called for.
+As the term is used with Oracle Provider for OLE DB, a data provider is a set of COM components that transfer data from a data source to a consumer, by placing the data in a tabular format when called for.
 See consumer.